pupal-deep-learning/PuPal-Beta/README.md

 python main-webcam.py --o test
 ```

-**Pre-recorded video**
+**Pre-Recorded Video**

-Put a video in the videos folder and run the terminal:
+Put a video in the videos folder and run in the terminal:
 ```
 python main-video.py --o test
 ```